 What is testosterone (aka T)?

 Testosterone is a naturally occurring hormone that is typically produced in all bodies.
 Different bodies produce different amounts of this hormone.
 Plume prescribes synthetic bioidentical testosterone to encourage physical changes in your body.
-These changes—both dramatic and subtle—can help you to live as your authentic self by changing your gender expression to reflect your gender identity.
+These changes on testosterone—both dramatic and subtle—can help you to live as your authentic self by changing your gender expression to reflect your gender identity.

-Some changes can be less desirable.
+Some changes on testosterone can be less desirable.
 Fortunately, we have treatments to help make these issues more comfortable:

 How can I take testosterone?